UKCloud/documentation/articles/other/other-how-use-webhooks.md

 The [UKCloud Service Status page](https://status.ukcloud.com) enables you to subscribe to updates using webhook notifications.
 To use these notifications, you need to set up an endpoint to receive and process these notifications.
 For more information about webhooks, see the Atlassian Statuspage documentation: [Webhook Notifications](https://help.statuspage.io/help/webhook-notifications).

-This article provides sample PHP code that processes webhook HTTP POST updates from the UKCloud Service Status page in a JSON object.
+This article provides sample PHP code that processes webhook HTTP POST updates from the UKCloud Service Status page in a JSON object (see [*Sample code for a webhook endpoint*](#sample-code-for-a-webhook-endpoint)).

 > [!IMPORTANT]
 > Input directly from the internet should never be trusted!
 Before implementing this code please ensure you have safely sanitized all user input and taken the relevant security precautions to prevent yourself from being hacked.
 UKCloud takes no responsibility for any damage caused to any system by use of this code.